Italy

 TOTAL: 7 and 2 shared destroyed, 2 probably destroyed, 2 damaged, 1 shared destroyed on the sea.

-(a) Claimed combat with Gladiators from 3 RAAF Squadron, which claimed one S.79 and one probable and two CR.42s for the loss of four Gladiators destroyed and one force-landed.
-The 9o Gruppo claimed six Gladiators and three probables for four Fiats damaged (one of them was lost).
-The S.79s from the 60a Squadriglia claimed two Gladiators without losses (the CO was however killed).
+(a) Claimed in combat with Gladiators from 3 RAAF Squadron, which claimed 1 S.79 and 1 probable and 2 CR.42s while losing 4 Gladiators and 1 force-landed.
+The 9o Gruppo claimed 6 Gladiators and 3 probables while getting 4 CR.42s damaged (1 lost).
+The S.79s from the 60a Squadriglia claimed 2 Gladiators without losses (the CO was however killed).

 (b) Claimed in combat with Hurricanes from 33 and 274 Squadrons, which claimed 5 CR.42s while getting 1 Hurricane from 274 Squadron damaged.
 The 9o and 10o Gruppi claimed at least 2 Hurricanes, 1 probable and 2 damaged while suffering 2 damaged CR.42s.